Barbara Baxley

 Barbara Angie Rose Baxley (January 1, 1923 – June 7, 1990) was an American actress and singer.

 Early life

-Barbara Baxley was born on January 1, 1923, in Porterville, California, the daughter of Emma (née Tyler) and Bert Baxley and sister to Helen Baxley.
-She acted for six years in productions of schools and Little Theaters before she had her first professional role.
+Barbara Baxley was born on January 1, 1923, in Porterville California, to Bert and Emma Baxley.
+She had an older sister.
+She attended University of the Pacific in Stockton.

+Barbara Baxley acted for six years in productions of schools and Little Theaters before she had her first professional role.

 Career

-A life member of the Actors Studio, Baxley also studied acting under the tutelage of Sanford Meisner at the prestigious Neighborhood Playhouse School of the Theater in New York City.
+A life member of the Actors Studio, Baxley also studied acting under the tutelage of Sanford Meisner at the Neighborhood Playhouse School of the Theater in New York City.
 Her first film was East of Eden, where she portrayed Adam Trask's obnoxious nurse at the end of the film.